A Venomous Love

 Packwood reached for the pipe in the desk ashtray and lit it.
 The scent of cherry tobacco filled the air.
 Raising his hand to light the pipe revealed the letters C.D.P monogramed on his shirt cuff in pale blue.
 No garters or cuff protection needed.

-After several puffs on his pipe, the director said, “We have a pair of alligators, several species of lizards, turtles but no snakes at the moment.
+After several puffs on his pipe, the director said, “We have a pair of alligators, several species of lizards, and turtles but no snakes at the moment.
 We only ever had one, a king cobra.
 It came from a Maharajah as a gift for the Queen.
 A snake from the hot subcontinent, it died in that terribly cold winter we had two years ago.
 No surprise.”

 “Do you know of anyone who traffics in selling exotic pets?”
 Archie asked.

 “I can think of three in the city.
 I can’t speak for outside London.
 The most active trafficker is Duff Dunbar.
-Duff’s what he goes by but I don’t know his real Christian name.
+Duff’s what he goes by but I don’t know his Christian name.
 Then there’s Felix Lennon although I’ve never heard of him dealing with reptiles.
 He sells the big cats or their cubs for the gentry to show off on their country estates.
 Silly practice.
 The animals never live long.
 None of those people know how to take care of them.
 Sweet little cubs turn into four-hundred pound meat eaters.”

 Both Archie and Ruddy took notes as Packwood took a few more puffs.